Daedrus/embci/README.md

 - Configure the LattePanda's IP address in `.env`.
 This variable is used by `docker-compose.yml`.
 For the instructions below, replace `$IP_ADDRESS` with the IP address.
-- Configure the debug probes' serial numbers in `.env`
+- Configure the debug probe serial number in `.env`
 - Start the MinIO container
   `docker compose up -d minio`
 - Access `http://$IP_ADDRESS:9001/` in your browser